The Stroke Channel.TV

 are all free to watch!

-In keeping with its mission of providing accessible stroke-related help and information to those who may not be able to access such information due to physical or geographical limitations, TheStrokeChannel.TV is pleased to be a part of the Roku television platform.
+In keeping with its mission of providing accessible stroke-related help and information to those who may not be able to access such information due to physical or geographical limitations, TheStrokeChannel.TV is pleased to be a part of the Roku and Amazon Fire TV television platforms.

-Over 41 million people have Roku on their televisions around the world, and through this exciting new venture, we are able to help bring awareness about stroke to more people than ever before!
+Over 41 million people have Roku on their televisions around the world, Amazon Fire TV has 34 million, and through this exciting new venture, we are able to help bring awareness about stroke to more people than ever before!

-On "The Stroke Channel" on Roku, we will be featuring news and information about the latest breakthroughs in stroke, as well as airing video exercises by some of the best physical therapists, occupational therapists, speech therapists, recreational therapists
+On "The Stroke Channel" on Roku and Amazon TV, we feature news and information about the latest breakthroughs in stroke, as well as video exercises by some of the best physical therapists, occupational therapists, speech therapists, recreational therapists

 and much, much more!